 Today is April 26, the day we remember when, in 1937, the world could see, more clearly than ever, the intrinsic evil the fed, and feeds, totalitarian ideologies.
-It’s the day of the Bombing of Guernica, the day when fascism blew up the «sacred city» of the Basques, the day when Europe, without knowing it, was able to foresee its near future.
+It’s the day of the Bombing of Guernica, the day when fascism blew up the “sacred city” of the Basques, the day when Europe, without knowing it, was able to catch a glimpse of its near future.

 The Basques were already suffering that “absolute evil” in person.
 Guernica was not the first bombing of a civilian population we suffered, though all of them were vile and criminal.
 But because of a series of circumstances, that criminal act found a space on the front page of the New York Times, and The Times, and other newspapers which told of the tragedy.